 Small Business Rate Relief Scheme

-On 1st April 2017 the Small Business Rate Relief scheme will be changing as announced by the government in their budget on 16th March 2016.
+On 1st April 2017 the Small Business Rate Relief scheme changed as announced by the government in their budget on 16th March 2016.

 Ratepayers of occupied properties with a rateable value of £12,000 or less will be entitled to relief under the scheme of 100%.
 Further to this, ratepayers of occupied properties with a rateable value of £12,000 to £15,000 will receive tapered relief of between 100% and 1%.
 The relief would be granted upon receipt of a valid application where all eligibility criteria is met.